In “Brotopia,” sex parties are the least of Silicon Valley’s problems

 Two years ago, Bloomberg TV journalist Emily Chang set out to write a book about gender discrimination in Silicon Valley.
 It wasn’t specifically prompted by that now-famous post of former Uber engineer Susan Fowler, wherein Fowler calmly recounted the many ways that Uber’s internal controls were either very messed up or nonexistent.
 But the national movement that Fowler unwittingly kicked off certainly gave more urgency to Chang’s work, and today, the product of that effort, Brotopia: Breaking Up the Boys’ Club of Silicon Valley, hits bookshelves.

-Vanity Fair was first to run an excerpt of the book, featuring Chang’s reporting about “exclusive, drug-fueled, sex-laced parties” where female founders are prayed upon.
-What we learned, when once we had the book in our hands, is that there’s much more to it than that.
-We talked with Chang about her work this past weekend.
+Vanity Fair was first to run an excerpt of the book, featuring Chang’s reporting about “exclusive, drug-fueled, sex-laced parties” where female founders are preyed upon.
+What we learned, once we had the book in our hands, is that there’s far more to it than that.
+We talked with Chang about Brotopia this past weekend.
 Our conversation has been edited for length.

-TC: Reading about these sex parties in Vanity Fair, it was hard to discern the scale of what you were describing, and how much attention these nights should be paid — in part because no one was named.
+TC: Reading about these sex parties in Vanity Fair, it was hard to discern the scale of what you were describing and how much attention these nights should be paid — in part because no one was named.
 How big are these gatherings, and how frequent are they?

 EC: I talked with more than three dozen people [about these parties] and more since that excerpt was published — people who’d either gone and felt they couldn’t escape [or else risk access to the powerful people there] and people who were shut out of them.
 And [I was told] they happen every week.